sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

            """A custom pathway that wraps a cicular arc around a pin joint.

            This is intended to be used for extensor muscles.
-For example, a tricep wrapping around the elbow joint to extend the upper arm at the elbow.
+For example, a triceps wrapping around the elbow joint to extend the upper arm at the elbow.

            Parameters